charles-rs/bril-side-effects/README.md

  - if your type signature has any pointers in it, then something might be able to escape.
 This could be greatly improved with a pointer analysis

+## How to run
+You need SBCL and Quicklisp.
+Then just run make and it should work.

 ## License

 MIT